William à Court-Holmes, 2nd Baron Heytesbury: Family

-Lord Heytesbury married Elizabeth Holmes, daughter of Sir Leonard Worsley-Holmes, 9th Baronet, in 1833.
-He assumed by royal licence the additional surname of Holmes after that of à Court at the same time.
-In 1860 he changed the family name, by royal licence, from à Court-Holmes to Holmes-à Court.
-A daughter, Emily, married Edward O'Brien, 14th Baron Inchiquin.
-Lord Heytesbury died in April 1891, aged 81, and was succeeded by his grandson, William Frederick Holmes à Court, whose father William Leonard Holmes à Court had predeceased the 2nd Baron.
+Lord Heytesbury married Elizabeth Worsley-Holmes, daughter of Sir Leonard Worsley-Holmes, 9th Baronet, in 1833, and whom was the sole heiress of the 9th Baronet and its estates.
+He assumed by royal licence the additional surname of Holmes after that of Ashe à Court at the same time.
+In 1860, he changed the family name, by royal licence, from Ashe à Court-Holmes to Holmes à Court.
+They had ten sons and five daughters: